sj114/sdc-p5/README.md

 The region of interest for the sliding window search is restricted to the bottom half of the image, since the top half contains artifacts (sky, trees etc.) above the horizon with no driving region.

 After experimenting with sizes of 48, 64, 96, 128 etc., the final window sizes were chosen as 64, 128, 192.
-The windows were chosen as multiple of 64 because all images had to be resized to 64 to be fed into the classifier.
-Since this pipeline does NOT do HOG extraction for every sliding window, and instead computes HOG for the entire region of interest, the derivation of HOG for every sliding window......
-This meant that HOG extraction for any other window size, had to be normalized.
-This is easier to do for an integer multiple of 64.
+The windows were chosen as multiples of 64 because all images had to be resized to 64 to be fed into the classifier.
+Since this pipeline does NOT do HOG extraction for every sliding window, and instead computes HOG for the entire region of interest, this meant that HOG vector extraction for any other window size, had to be normalized.
+This is easier to do for an integer multiple of 64. (lines 120-176 in `pipeline.py`)

 The overlap factor is 75% in order to increase the probability of identifying the vehicles, in spite of the additional computational overhead.
 Experiments were carried out with 50% overlap as well, but this lead to diluted heatmaps making it harder to consistently classify the vehicles.